pluralsight/guides/draft/front-end-javascript/introduction-to-angular-test-driven-development/article.md

 For this example, we are going to take the <code>ItemsService </code> and mock it so that it simulates server-side interaction.

-# Testing patterns and directory structure
+# Patterns and directory structure

 **From the tests we just wrote, we can see a clear pattern emerging:**